ISC 12th Syllabus

 5. Ionic Equilibria

 Ostwald’s dilution law and its derivation.
-Strength of acids and bases based on their dissociation constant.
+Strength of

-Arrhenius, Brönsted-Lowry and Lewis concept of acids and bases, Multistage ionization of acids and bases with examples.
+and bases, Multistage ionization of acids and bases with examples.

-Ionic product of water, pH of solutions and pH indicators.
+Ionic product of water, pH of solutions and pH

 Common ion effect.